-fram^ helps companies to build dedicated teams of Vietnamese IT engineers and other online focused talents (e.g content management, image retouching, etc.) - we call these our Standing Teams.
+fram^ helps companies to build dedicated offshore software development teams of Vietnamese IT engineers and other online focused talents (e.g content management, image retouching, etc.) - we call these our Standing Teams.
 In our Scandinavian styled offices in central Saigon, we give these teams an energizing and inspiring home.
-In addition, fram^ is also a custom software development company with Inhouse Engineers available to support our clients on shorter project engagements within web and mobile development.
-Today, fram^ delivers world class IT development services to a range of small, mid and large clients in both Southeast Asia and Northern Europe (e.g. Samsung, Bubbleroom, Hansoft and Publicis Group).
+In addition, fram^ is also a offshore software development company with In-house Engineers available to support our clients on shorter project engagements within web and mobile development.
+Today, fram^ delivers world class offshore software development services to a range of small, mid and large clients in both Southeast Asia and Northern Europe (e.g. Samsung, Bubbleroom, Hansoft and Publicis Group).

 Moreover, fram^ has built a platform for licensed distribution on behalf of globally leading software companies (e.g. Kaspersky's corporate software suite) into the Vietnamese and larger Southeast Asian market.